Skip to content

 Camps are staffed through the Recreation & Parks Department.
 All Camp Counselors are 18 years of age or older and undergo background checks.
 Some Assistant Counselors are hired at ages 16 and older.
 Camp Counselors attend mandatory training prior to the start of camp, which includes First Aid/CPR Certification.

 Day Camp Information Packet

 For more information on the day camps; what to pack, what to wear, what not to bring, lunch and snacks, sunscreen policy, camp mission, camp guidelines and procedures, etc. Be sure to read through the Day Camp Information Packet-

 Summer Day Camp information is posted in mid-February when the Spring/Summer Program Guide comes out.
 Registration is done online and you have the option to pay online in full or pay offline and pay the $25 non-refundable deposit per camp, per session, per child.
 For more information on camp registration, policies, refunds and payment options-

-This year the Camper Information/Health Form will be part of registration.
+The Camper Information Form is part of registration.
 During registering your child for a day camp you will be required to answer a series of questions.
-You only have to do this once and it will remain on your household account.
+You only have to do this once for the summer season.
 Your child's safety is important to us.
-Each summer a camper info/health form must be filled out and on file at the day camp your child is attending.
+Each summer a Camper Information Form must be filled out and on file at the day camp your child is attending.
 It is important that you share all medical, behavioral, and emotional conditions that you feel we should be aware of to help your child have a positive experience while at camp.
-Changes can be made to the form prior to camp on your household account.
-After the day camps begin changes can be made to the form when you drop off or pick up your child from camp.
+Changes can be made to the form at camp when you drop off or pick up your child from camp.